harness/developer-hub/docs/internal-developer-portal/whats-supported.md

 :::info

 Harness IDP requires some secrets to be set for plugins and external integrations in Catalog to work.
-In these cases, we only support secrets stored in the [Harness secret manager](/docs/platform/secrets/secrets-management/harness-secret-manager-overview).
+In these cases, we support all kind of [secret managers](https://developer.harness.io/docs/category/secrets-management).

 :::